skniyajali/Event-Management-System/README.md

     ```
     5. Import the SQL data into the database.
     6. Open the index.php file into your browser.
-    7. Click on the admin button and log in using credentials.
+    7. Click on the admin button and log in using credentials(Don't Change Admin email or password on the database).

     ```bash
         Email: admin@admin.com